 National Domestic Abuse Helpline - 0800 2000 247

 Men's Advice Line for Domestic Abuse - 0808 801 0327 or https://mensadviceline.org.uk/

-We are a practice of three GP partners, and three salaried GP's working along side a team of Practice Nurses, Health Care Assistants, District Nurses and Midwives.
+We are a practice of four GP Partners and two Salaried GPs working alongside a team of Practice Nurses, College Nurses, Health Care Assistants, District Nurses and Midwives.

 Our aim is to provide and achieve the highest standard of care for all of our patients, providing a wide range of primary care services in an efficient, responsive and supportive environment.
 We strive to offer patients both choice in personnel and timing of appointments and make the surgery feel as relaxed as possible without compromising overall efficiency.

-We also provide medical services to several Colleges with the University of Oxford, and some local schools including; St Hilda's College, Jesus College, Lady Margaret Hall and Wolfson College, along with St Clare's, D'Overbroeck's Wychwood School.
+We also provide medical services to several Oxford University Colleges some local schools including: St Hilda's College, Jesus College, Lady Margaret Hall and Wolfson College, along with St Clare's College, D'Overbroeck's and Wychwood School.